4 Signs of an Underwatered Palm Tree and How to Save It

 You can save an underwatered palm tree with a little care, time, and attention.

-You need to give it water, but very slowly so you don’t shock it with too much water at once or risk getting root rot.
+You need to give it water very slowly so you don’t shock it with too much water at once or risk getting root rot.
 Water it just until you see drops of water draining out of the bottom of the pot.

 Once your palm tree has recovered from being underwatered, make sure that you keep up with regular watering routines so that this doesn’t happen again!